melsman/melsman.github.io/cv.md

 compilation in the TIL (Typed Intermediate Languages) Standard ML compiler.

-During my Ph.D. program, I have gained experience in teaching courses for Master's degree students in the areas of type theory, compilation techniques for module languages, and techniques for type-based program optimisation.

-My Ph.D. work has resulted in a series of papers and reports [1999, 1999b, 2002c, 1998].
+During my Ph.D. program, I gained experience in teaching courses for Master's degree students in the areas of type theory, compilation techniques for module languages, and techniques for type-based program optimisation.
+My Ph.D. work resulted in a series of papers and reports [1999, 1999b, 2002c, 1998].

 #### Research Programmer